-DAS is also powering the Save the Elephants Tracking App, a mobile tool for rangers and researchers that is already proving effective in many field sites across
+DAS is also powering the Save the Elephants Tracking App, a mobile tool for rangers and researchers that is already proving effective in many field sites across Africa.

 “If you know where elephants are, and how they are moving, then you can help protect them,” said Iain Douglas-Hamilton, president of Save the Elephants.
 “We’ve been tracking elephants for a long time to get ahead of poachers in this way and the DAS is taking this into a new realm.
 I’m absolutely thrilled that Paul Allen is doing this.
 DAS is a game changer.”